ManikaDhiman/azure-stack-docs/azure-stack/hci/deploy/sdn-multisite-deployment.md

 ms.date: 11/17/2023
 ---

-# Deploy a multisite SDN solution in Azure Stack HCI
+# Deploy SDN Multisite in Azure Stack HCI

-This article describes how to deploy the Software defined networking (SDN) Multisite solution in Azure Stack HCI.
+This article describes how to deploy the Software Defined Networking (SDN) Multisite solution in Azure Stack HCI.
+If you'd like an in-depth description of how this feature works with other SDN components, such as Software Load Balancer or Gateways, see [deep-dive link].

-SDN Multisite enables you to have Layer 2 and Layer 3 connectivity for virtualized workloads across multiple physical locations.
+SDN Multisite enables you to have native Layer 2 (L2) and Layer 3 (L3) connectivity across multiple physical locations for SDN deployments.

 ## Benefits

 Here are the benefits of using SDN Multisite:

+- **Unified policy management system.** Manage and configure your networks across multiple locations from a single primary location, with shared virtual networks and policy configurations.
-- **Seamless workload migration.** Seamlessly migrate workloads across locations without having to reconfigure IP addresses or pre-existing Network Security Groups (NSGs).
+- **Seamless workload migration.** Seamlessly migrate workloads across phyical locations without having to reconfigure IP addresses or pre-existing Network Security Groups (NSGs).
-- **Automatic reachability to new VMs.** Get automatic reachability to newly created virtual machines (VMs) and automatic manageability to any of their associated NSGs across your physical locations. manageability to any of their associated NSGs across your physical locations.
-This document will cover how to deploy this feature through various management.
-If you'd like an in-depth description of how this feature will work with our other services such as Software Load Balancer or Gateways, then please refer to our technical deep-dive document linked in the Notes bubble below.
+- **Automatic reachability to new VMs.** Get automatic reachability to newly created virtual machines (VMs) and automatic manageability to any of their associated NSGs across your physical locations.

 ## Capabilities and limitations